Santhosh352/Crime_Reporting_System/README.md

 * Database: MySQL

 This project has 6 Modules:
-1. User Registration/Sign up: This is for create an Account for Users.
+1. User Registration/Sign up: To create an account.
-2. Complaint Registration: Here Users can report/register the crime/complaints.
+2. Complaint Registration:  To register complaints.
 3. Case Status: It shows case details and current status of the case (i.e, case is Pending or Successful).
 4. Judgement Report: It shows Judgement details given by the court of the completed case.
 5. Police Details: It shows police details.
 It helps to Users to contact the police.